The troubling new void in local journalism — and the nonprofits trying to fill it

 “We often ask people to judge us by our journalism and our journalists, who are widely respected,” said Fitzsimon.

-Echo Menges, the editor of the only newspaper in Knox County, Missouri, said it was the caliber of reporting talent at States Newsroom’s Missouri Independent and the quality of their work that has prompted her to use its stories again and again in her Edina Sentinel.
+Echo Menges, the editor of the only newspaper in Knox County, Mo., said it was the caliber of reporting talent at States Newsroom’s Missouri Independent and the quality of their work that has prompted her to use its stories again and again in her Edina Sentinel.
 Recently, it was a story on how a cold-weather rise of local covid-19 cases was increasingly pushing activities indoors.

 “In our rural areas, it is very hard to find trained, educated professional journalists, so I think one of the major things they do for us here in the northeast region is cover issues that affect us,” Menges said.
 “We have not had this kind of opportunity to be able to bring investigative journalism, bring statehouse news.”